 Just goes to show you what happens when you have a management team that looks at spreadsheets instead of customers.
 If they had any clue to who their customers were, this thing would never have been built.

 But it has been built and we now have to deal with the consequences it creates.
-It can get all the great raves and back slapping “congratulations” from the hypocrite enviro-geeks it needs to make the owners feel proud.
-But it has been and will continue to be an economy busting project for those of us who must live, work and survive with it.
+It can get all the great raves and back-slapping “congratulations” from the hypocrite enviro-geeks it needs to make the owners feel proud.
+But it has been and will continue to be an economy-busting project for those of us who must live, work and survive with it.

 It’s ultra modernistic looking metal and glass buildings of various shapes and colors that just scream ordinary big city.
-All of this being built around an over priced shopping and entertainment complex that will be anchored by yet another Cirq show centered on a dead Vegas icon (Elvis).
+All of this being built around an overpriced shopping and entertainment complex that will be anchored by yet another Cirq show centered on a dead Vegas icon (Elvis).

 But this is not Chicago, nor is it New York.
 This is Las Vegas, Nevada.
-And it is an ugly addition to the skyline that was doing very well on its own by not being like Chicago or Los Angeles.
+And it is an ugly addition to the skyline that was doing very well on its own by NOT Being like Chicago or Los Angeles.

 People don’t come to Las Vegas to get wrapped up in a fantasy about being in another metal structure that looks similar to the ones they just left back home.
 Vegas tourism is about getting away from reality.
-Its about NOT being reminded of what you just left.
+It’s about NOT being reminded of what you just left.

 Vadara opens first.
 1,500 suites and penthouse suites.
 Rooms rates begin at $129 (how bad is that??)

-Aria opens its 1,400-room palace later this month and rooms can be had for $159 – Opening a fourth of the 4,000 plus rooms and suites in order to say they were sold out on opening night.
+Aria opens its 1,400-room palace later this month and rooms can be had for $159 – Opening a fourth of the 4,000 plus rooms and suites in order to say they were sold out on the opening night.